benmiller314/cdm2020fall/schedule.md

 * **Compose and push** a website preview: a beginning of your own site.
   - A full draft of your website project is due in one week, when we'll have workshop.
 * **Finish** the [tutorial](https://internetingishard.com/html-and-css/), if you haven't yet – or revisit the sections that are still confusing.
-I especially encourage you to look at sections 12 (Semantic HTML) and 14 (Web Typography), and if you're having trouble with positioning even after working through Flexbox (section 8) and Grid (on Medium), try section 9 (Advanced Positioning).
+I especially encourage you to look at sections 12 ([Semantic HTML](https://www.internetingishard.com/html-and-css/semantic-html/)) and 14 ([Web Typography](https://www.internetingishard.com/html-and-css/web-typography/)), and if you're having trouble with positioning even after working through Flexbox (section 8) and Grid (on Medium), try section 9 ([Advanced Positioning](https://www.internetingishard.com/html-and-css/advanced-positioning/)).
   - Email me with any questions, noting that I can help fastest if you include a screenshot and a link.
+Better yet, [create a New Issue](https://github.com/benmiller314/cdm2020fall/issues/new/choose)!
+Then my answer to you can help others, too.

 <h3><a href="{{site.github_url}}/plans/lesson-21">Lesson 21, Thursday 10/29</a> – Criteria and Stretch Goals</h3>